cashapp/spirit/pkg/table/README.md

 The following are known issues:

-* We intend to make the composite chunker the default unless the table has an `AUTO_INCREMENT` single-column `PRIMARY KEY`.
 * The composite chunker was named as such because we realized one of the main deficiencies of the optimistic chunker is _composite PRIMARY KEYs_.
 Despite its name, the composite chunker only chunks on the first part of the `PRIMARY KEY`.
 We intend to address this feature in the future.
 * Neither of the chunkers support chunking on anything other than the `PRIMARY KEY`.
 For our purposes, this is usually acceptable but we may have to revisit this in the future.
 * Not specifically a limitation of chunking, but some optimizations in spirit require that the `PRIMARY KEY` not have collations.
 Thus, we explicitly disallow `VARCHAR` primary keys in the chunker.
 The optimizations are very useful, which makes this a complex problem to fix.
 But it also appears to be the most common incompatibility issue with spirit, so we may have to reconsider this at some point.